bbelna/Quantum/README.md

 ## Building & Debugging

 ### Windows (Ubuntu WSL)
-Install the stuff you need:
+Install the stuff you need in WSL:
 ```bash
 sudo apt update
 sudo apt install -y build-essential nasm mtools dosfstools
 ```
-You can then run `.\Build` in PowerShell to build.
+You can then, in a normal non-WSL PowerShell, run `.\Build` to build.
 If successful, a floppy disk image will be outputted to `Build\Quantum.img`.

 To build and debug, run `.\Build -r`.
 To just debug, run `.\Debug`.